imokoi/flask-todo/README.md

 Download the project and run ``flask run``

-Use the Jinja2 templeate to render htmls files.
+Use the Jinja2 templeate to render html files.